xiawen-wang/Data_scientist_R_exercise/README.md

 > 7.	&emsp;output the dataframe to an Excel File called [Data_Scientist_Exercise_Output_File.xlsx](Data_scientist_R/Data_Scientist_Exercise_Output_File.xlsx)

 &emsp;
-\***Note:** The [example output excel file](Data_scientist_R/instruction_materials/Data_Scientist_Exercise_Output_File.xlsx) given by the recriutment team is slightly different to the output here.
+\***Note:** The [example output excel file](Data_scientist_R/instruction_materials/Data_Scientist_Exercise_Output_File.xlsx) given by the recruitment team is slightly different to the output here.
 The differences include:
 1. &emsp;The example output contained a mistake when filtering the `YEAR_PUBLICATION` column.
 2. &emsp;The example output removed the `YEAR_PUBLICATION` column.
-If this column is not wanted, following R code can be used:
+If this column is not wanted, the following R code can be used:
 ```
 exercise_file <- subset(exercise_file, select = -YEAR_PUBLICATION)
 ```
-3. &emsp;The example output file rounded the `PERCENTAGE` column to interger.
-If interger is wanted, following R code can be used:
+3. &emsp;The example output file rounded the `PERCENTAGE` column to integer.
+If integer is wanted, the following R code can be used:
 ```
 exercise_file$PERCENTAGE <- round(exercise_file$PERCENTAGE, digit=0)
 ```